Pillar Page Best Practices: A Step-by-Step Guide With Examples

 Pillar Content Strategy Examples

-There can be various types of pillar pages based on their content.
-However, most pillar pages follow one of the above strategies that you can use as a jumping off point for planning your own.
+There can be various types of Pillar Pages based on their content.
+However, most Pillar Pages follow one of the following strategies that you can use as a jumping off point for planning your own.

 The Ultimate Guide Pillar Page